Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 - Finding this setting is useful for using filaments such as ABS.
 It is worth noting however, that well designed parts such as things designed by the Voron Team have been designed with shrinkage already in mind.
 This means that if you were to use your expansion settings on those parts, they would be printed incorrectly.

 - If the x, y, and z give different percentages of shrinkage, you will want to scale your parts by those three values in each of their respective axes.
 Filaments don't always scale exactly the same in all axes.
+- Some brands like ProtoPasta provide datasheets for their High Temp filaments that give scaling factors for annealing.
+I recommend following those first for those filaments and testing your results, then following this section with those compensations already put in place **ONLY** if you have problems.
+Chasing perfection with this kind of process will only lead to disappointment.

 Start by slicing a 25x25x25mm cube in your slicer on your normal settings.
 Print this cube in PLA or another control filament that doesn't shrink or expand much.